The 5 Must-Have Features of your Workflow Automation Application in 2023

 Let’s make one thing perfectly clear:

-The core value proposition of process management tools is to make your life easier.
+The core value proposition of workflow management tools is to make your life easier.

-Instead, look for a clean, process management interface, with easy, drag-and-drop functionality.
+Instead, look for a clean, workflow management interface, with easy, drag-and-drop functionality.
 Building your processes won't require any additional coding, and modifying them should be doable in just a few clicks.